Medication at School

 To control asthma episodes you must treat symptoms early, use medication regularly as prescribed, and know when medical help is needed.
 Please contact your school nurse for more information.

 An allergic reaction occurs when the body detects the presence of a substance or food that it deems harmful.
-In an attempt to protect the body, the immune system produces antibodies and releases chemicals, such as histamine, into the bloodstream.
+In an attempt to protect itself the body's immune system produces antibodies and releases chemicals, such as histamine, into the bloodstream.
 The chemicals released cause many different reactions.
 Each allergic reaction is unique.
-An allergic reaction can be mild or severe; can happen immediately or a few hours after a person have eaten.
-The best treatment for food allergies is to simply avoid the foods.
+An allergic reaction can be mild, severe or life threatening, signs and symptoms can happen immediately or a few hours after a person has come in contact with an allergen.
 Please contact your school nurse for information and medical forms.

-Diabetes is a life long condition, requiring monitoring and judgment in all areas of an individual’s life, including exercise, nutrition and illness.
-Students with diabetes need the support of caring adults to guide them in their disease management to maintain wellness and prevent or delay complications.
+Diabetes is a lifelong condition, requiring monitoring and judgment in all areas of an individual’s life, including exercise, nutrition and illness.
+Students with diabetes possess the unlimited potential for academic success along with their classmates, but also need the support of caring adults to guide them as they assume increasing responsibility and independence for their disease management to maintain wellness and prevent or delay complications.

 Special Needs / Specials procedures